-There are two distinct routes to Pitchoff's beautiful ridge, simply called the West Trail and the East Trail.
+There are two distinct routes to reach Pitchoff's beautiful ridge, simply called the West Trail and the East Trail.
 The more popular West Trail reaches the high point much faster and is the route to an Adirondack favorite, the Balanced Rocks.

 To do the entire traverse, arrange for a second car at the East Trail parking area.
 Do not attempt to walk back along Route 73, as the shoulder is narrow and traffic along this stretch is quite busy, especially in summer.
 Also note that parking for the west trailhead is the same as for the popular Cascade Mountain trail.
-These means hikers might have to park a ways from the trail and walk several several hundred yards to reach the trailhead.
+This means hikers might have to park a ways from the trail and walk several hundred yards to reach the trailhead.

 Starting on the west trail for Pitchoff, the route climbs steadily above Route 73 before leveling off along a lower ridgeline.
 Look to the right during this level stretch — there are two spots with nice views of Upper and Lower Cascade lakes, which stretch like two inky ribbons far below.
 A third overlook is located just above a steep scramble.
 It provides outstanding views of the new #7 slide - created during Tropical Storm Irene in 2011 - and the namesake cascade waterfall on Cascade Mountain.

 After a slight descent, there is a nice view through the canopy of the Balanced Rocks above.
 After passing through a low area that's usually muddy, (please stay on the trail by walking through the mud; this will avoid widening the trail and damaging the surrounding vegetation.) the trail swings up and left.
 It crosses the base of an old slide and continues steeply up, circumnavigating the ledges below Balanced Rocks.
 Be aware that there are a couple of well-worn herd paths in this area.
 For safety, do your best to stay on the marked trail by bearing left at these junctions.
 A steep climb over rocky and eroded terrain ends at the three-way junction with the 0.1 mile spur trail to Balanced Rocks.
 Turn right to reach the rocks, turn left to continue to the summit in another half mile.